-As part of the initial prenatal visit to our clinic, all women are in detailed counseled to eat a well-balanced and varied diet that includes natural meats, dairy products, fruits, vegetables, and grains.
+As part of the initial visit to our clinic, all women are counseled to eat a well-balanced and varied diet that includes natural meats, dairy products, fruits, vegetables, and grains.
 It is very important that women and their physicians understand that baseline caloric intake requirements do not increase until the second and third trimesters of pregnancy – and then only by 340-450 calories a day.
 Whether or not pregnant, a person’s baseline caloric needs depend on body size and exercise activities.
 In general, sedentary and less active persons will remain at a stable weight if they consume 28 kcal per kg of body weight each day.
 Exercise (depending upon the intensity) raises that maintenance requirement to 35-40kcal per kg of body weight daily.

 This means a moderately active 60 kg woman will need approximately 2,000 calories a day to maintain her weight and activeness if she is not pregnant.
 During pregnancy, she will need just a little increased caloric requirement to 2,100 kcal a day until her second trimester of pregnancy when she will require caloric intake between 2400-2600 kcal a day.
 Most guidelines recommend that women with a normal BMI gain between 12-16kg of gross weight during their pregnancy.
 Higher or lower weight gain has been associated with increased risks to mothers and babies.
 Understanding these basic guidelines of weight management the daily caloric requirements of both pregnant and non-pregnant women is the cornerstone to helping all patients maintain a healthy weight throughout the course and changing circumstances of their lifetimes.